cs3157-borowski/recitations/recitation_4/getopt.md

 - `optind`: This variable keeps track of the current index in the argv array.
 It is initialized to 1 by default, and is updated by `getopt()` as it processes options.
 - `optarg`: This variable points to the argument for the current option, if the option requires an argument.
 It is set by `getopt()` when it processes an option that requires an argument.
 - `optopt`: This variable holds the last option character that was processed by getopt().
 It is also used to indicate an error when an unknown option is encountered.

+You can read more about getopt on the man page at `man getopt`.